kairosdb/kairosdb/src/docs/PushingData.rst

 **Metric name** must be one word no spaces.

-**Time stamp** can either be in milliseconds or in seconds since Jan 1, 1970 (unix epoch) - seconds are for backwards compatibility with the original opentsdb.
+**Time stamp** can either be in milliseconds or in seconds since Jan 1, 1970 (unix epoch).
 The Cassandra datastore supports milliseconds.

 	**Note:** The REST API only supports a timestamp in milliseconds.